Skip to content

 • Node 1 creates a brand-new VergeOS system.
 It initializes the vSAN, creates the first cluster, and runs post-install configuration (network setup, cluster creation for additional node types, etc.)

 Controller nodes always belong to Cluster 1.
 In an HCI topology, they provide both compute and storage.
-In a UCI topology, they manage the system but delegate storage and compute to dedicated clusters.
+In a hybrid topology, they commonly provide storage and management only — no production VMs — while a separate compute cluster handles all workloads.
+In a full UCI topology, they manage the system but delegate storage and compute to dedicated clusters.

 The first cluster must include at least two nodes with Tier 0 storage (metadata drives) — this is a hard requirement because Tier 0 holds the vSAN filesystem index and must be redundant.